 W: Enniscrone Pitch & Putt | T: +353 96 36788

 Enniscrone boasts not one, but two playgrounds.
 Enniscrone Playground and Crazy Golf is a lovely modern playground, recently upgraded with new equipment.
 For a small entry fee, children of all ages can play for hours, drive the go-carts or try their hands at Crazy Golf.
 The playground is located centrally in The Hollow, alongside the beach and local amusements.

 There is also a small community playground available close to Waterpoint.

 After working up an appetite, enjoy a sweet treat!

-Grab a ’99 in one of the local shops, a coffee and tasty treat from The Sea Bean down at the Pier.
+Grab a coffee and treat from Leo in T2Coffee Van, who operates from Enniscrone Beach over the weekends in the Summer months.
+Otherwise, enjoy a ’99 from one of the local shops, a coffee and tasty treat from The Sea Bean down at the Pier.
 Pick from Maple Moose, Surf’s Up Café or Gelati for your dessert desires or pop into Caroline’s Kitchen for some more baked treats.
 From award winning ice-creams to delicious pancakes or crepes, each café has its own unique style and flavour.